radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 Before proceeding, it's important to define another notion, which is that of a tensor product of two graded algebras an algebra.
 That is, if $A,B$ are graded $R$-algebras, we already know that $A\otimes B$ is an $R$-module but we also want to add a structure of multiplication, so that it becomes an $R$-algebra.
 Since $A,B$ are algebras, they can be decomposed into a direct sum of submodules of homogeneous elements of differing degrees: $A = \bigoplus_{i=0}^\infty A_i$ and  $B = \bigoplus_{i=0}^\infty B_i$.

-The underlying set of the of the algebra will be the same as that of the tensor product.
+The underlying set of the algebra will be the same as that of the tensor product.
 It decomposes into a direct sum

 $$
 \begin{align*}